AdobeDocs/campaign-standard.en/help/automating/using/subscription-services.md

 The **Subscription Services** activity allows you to take profiles in mass and subscribe them to a service or unsubscribe them from a service.

+>[!CAUTION]
+>
-The subscribed or unsubscribed profiles do not receive the different confirmation emails defined in the service properties.
+>When subscription managed in the context of a workflow, the subscribed or unsubscribed profiles do not receive the different confirmation emails defined in the service properties.

 ## Context of use